donrestarone/object-detectr/README.md

 ## Installation
 ### FOR THE AI SIDE (setup protoc, python and install dependencies + script)
 The python environment is setup assuming that you are using pyenv and have already installed and set the python version in the project directory

-ensure that python version is 3.7.9
+If you are setting up python from scratch (like on a server) you can use this gist: https://gist.github.com/donrestarone/ccca19bb6ded91ca3fb6d71f46339899 ensure that python version is 3.7.9
 ``` bash
 python --version